-TESTS, COURSEWORK, or CREDENTIALS MEASURES FOR PLACEMENT INTO MAT 110 or MAT 131 EXPIRATION STANDARDIZED ACT score of 22 in mathematics Two years from TESTS SAT score of 530 in mathematics date of testing GED score of 165 or comparable score on other high school equivalency tests PARCC score of 4 or 5 in math HIGH SCHOOL High School cumulative GPA (unweighted; 7 th semester Two years from PERFORMANCE or later): min.
-3.0 on 4.0 scale with successful completion of 4th year of math high school graduation Transitional Math Course (TM001, TM002, or TM003): min.
-C grade DEGREE COMPLETION Completion of a bachelor's degree or higher from a regionally accredited college or university within the U.S. No expiration PARKLAND PLACEMENT TESTS ALEKS score of 14 Two years from date of testing

-TESTS, COURSEWORK, or CREDENTIALS MEASURES FOR PLACEMENT INTO MAT 110 or MAT 131 EXPIRATION DEVELOPMENTAL COURSEWORK COMPLETION MAT 059 Enhanced Pre-Algebra or MAT 060 Pre-Algebra: min.
-C grade; OR Completion of an appropriate developmental course in mathematics (equivalent to Parkland's MAT 059 or MAT 060) at another regionally accredited college or university: min.
-C grade Two years from course end date
+Tests, Coursework, or Credentials Measures for Placement into MAT 110 or MAT 131 Expiration Standardized Tests ACT score of 22 in mathematics SAT score of 530 in mathematics GED score of 165 or comparable score on other high school equivalency tests PARCC score of 4 or 5 in mathematics Two years from date of testing High School Performance High School Cumulative GPA (unweighted; 7 th semester or later): minimum 3.0 on 4.0 scale with successful completion of 4 th year of math Transitional Math course (TM001, TM002, or TM003): minimum grade C Two years from high school graduation Degree Completion Completion of a bachelor's degree or higher from a regionally accredited college or university within the U.S. No expiration Parkland Placement Tests ALEKS score of 14 Two years from date of testing Developmental Coursework Completion MAT 059 (Enhanced Pre-Algebra) OR MAT 060 (Pre-Algebra): minimum grade C; OR Completion of an appropriate developmental course in mathematics (equivalent to Parkland's MAT 059 or MAT 060) at another regionally accredited college or university: minimum grade C Two years from course end date

-B. Placement Measures for MAT 107 General Education Mathematics or MAT 108 Introduction to Applied Statistics
+B. Placement Measures for MAT 107 (General Education Mathematics) or MAT 108 (Introduction to Applied Statistics)